Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 26.md

 ## Main Success Scenario
 1. Extract all the population from the world database.
-2. Use sum function to totalize the total population of the world.
+2. Use sum function to calculate the population of the world.
-3. Print the total population of the world.
+3. Print the population of the world.

 ## Extensions
 None.